 It’s no coincidence that Nintendo has found such immediate success with this game.
 As the saying goes, timing is everything.
-Imagine if this game had released in the midst of deepest winter, with rain flooding the streets and snow threatening at any minute.
+Imagine if this game had been released in the midst of deepest winter, with rain flooding the streets and snow threatening at any minute.
 No one would dream of wandering out at midnight to chase down a stray Abra that has suddenly appeared down the street.
 Schools are also out for the summer – for the most part – so lots of younger people are also enjoying the stretch of free time and Pokémon Go.

-Another way the company have guaranteed the popularity of this game is in the way it plays.
+Another way the company has guaranteed the popularity of this game is in the way it plays.
 The controls are easy; the learning curve is a small bump which makes it appeal to people that have never even played the original games.
-There are no instructions per say, you’re expected to know the basics of Pokémon – i.e. catch them – and play on from there.
+There are no instructions per se, you’re expected to know the basics of Pokémon – i.e. catch them – and play on from there.
 The easiness translates to a larger audience potential.
 So, if you’re put off and hesitating to press the download button because of your lack of Pokémon experience?
 Prime your thumb: you have that excuse no longer.

 Know Your Audience & Brand

 A lot of the players currently waving their phones in the air (like they just don’t care) in search of a purple rat, Rattata for those not aware, will be the players of the 1999 phenomenon.
 The fans of the original games are now in their twenties; they have transformed from small children to a demographic with huge buying power.

 As a generation with the world at their fingers tips, they are on the pulse point of the modern world.
 How many advertisements did you see for Pokémon Go?
 The answer is probably none.
 If it seems to have appeared out of thin air it is thanks to the power of social media, instantaneous sharing has almost acted as a marketing campaign in itself for this game.
 When you see so many of your peers enjoying the game it makes you want to play yourself.
 It’s a domino effect; the framework of the viral marketing age.